‘‘I subscribed after hearing this on radio 2, received the first copy for my daughter a couple of days ago, she loves it!’’

 We want all children to be informed, to have a voice and be heard.

-First News are committed to ensuring that the wood fibre used to produce our paper comes from reputable sources and well-managed forests, which is why First News is printed on FSC certified paper.
-We acquire our paper from mills that are ISO 9001 accredited and their chain of custody is certified in accordance with the FSC and the PEFC.
-Any paper wastage caused by the manufacturing process is recycled.
+At First News, we are committed to being a responsible and sustainable news organisation.
+We recognise the impact that business operations have on the environment, and we strive to minimise that impact by implementing sustainable practices throughout our entire organisation.
+This includes printing First News on 100% recycled paper and acquiring our paper from mills that are ISO 9001 accredited.
+The chain of custody is certified in accordance with the FSC and the PEFC and any paper wastage caused by the manufacturing process is recycled.

-We package First News in a mixture of compostable wrapper, paper wrapper, cardboard wraps and boxes depending on order size.
+We promote recycling and waste reduction and package First News in a mixture of paper, compostable wrapper, paper envelopes, cardboard wraps and boxes depending on order size.
 Our compostable wrapper is made from a material called BIOPLAST®300 which contains waste potatoes left out of the food chain.
-The wrapper is certified as fully home compostable by TUV which means it can be used to line your food caddy, put in your home compost or go in your green waste bins.* The paper wrapper and cardboard packaging can be fully recycled.
+The wrapper is certified as fully home compostable by TUV which means it can be used to line your food caddy, put in your home compost, or go in your green waste bins*.
+The paper wrapper, envelopes and cardboard packaging can be fully recycled.

-First News also take part in the carbon capture programme supported by the Woodland Trust.
+First News also takes part in the carbon capture programme supported by the World Lands Trust.
 The programme captures the CO2 emissions from our paper purchases by planting native woodland in the UK with the aim of providing habitats for wildlife, and green spaces for all to enjoy.
-First News are committed to reducing our use of single use plastics and lowering our carbon emissions, as part of achieving our Wonderful World Pledge.
-You can find out more about our First News Wonderful World pledge at first.news/wonderfulworld

 *Please check with your local authority for their individual disposal information regarding compostable material.